Strategy11/formidable-forms/readme.txt

 * Pro: Fixed the [get-param] shortcode for reverse compatibility

 = 2.0 =
-* Move visual form styler to free version
+* Move visual form styler into the free WordPress form plugin
 * Added multiple emails to free version
 * Added BCC, CC, and reply to options to emails
 * Replaced the reCaptcha with the new no-captcha recaptcha